 Obvious offers paid menstrual leave for anyone who needs it, no questions asked.
 More details, and a hat-tip to Nilenso from whom we have stolen this policy, the rationale and the explanation, wholesale.

 Any employee who wishes to take time off due to the death of an immediate family member should do so.
-Paid bereavement leave will be granted up to 15 consecutive days for the death of a family member including the following: spouse, domestic partner, cohabitant, child, stepchild, grandchild, parent, stepparent, mother-in-law, father-in-law, son-in-law, daughter-in-law, grandparent, great grandparent, or sibling.
+Paid bereavement leave will be granted up to 15 consecutive days for the death of a loved one/family member including the following: spouse, domestic partner, cohabitant, child, stepchild, grandchild, parent, stepparent, mother-in-law, father-in-law, son-in-law, daughter-in-law, grandparent, great grandparent, or sibling.

 Communicate broadly when you will be away so other people can manage time efficiently, projects don't slip through the cracks, and so that you don't get bothered while away.